iecse/OrderOfChaos_TechTatva2025/39.GrandConjunction/GrandConjunction.md

 ## Input Format

+The first line contains number of test cases.

 For each test case:

 1. The first line contains two integers **`n`** and **`k`** ($1 \le n \le 2 \cdot 10^5$; $0 \le k \le 10^9$) — the number of runes and the rotation amount, respectively.